What to wear?

 We all know having a family photo session can be stressful, especially for us as Moms (I’m assuming Mom is reading this).
 Not only because we imagine having to chase after our crazy kids and hoping our husband doesn’t hate us for putting him through this, but also because we’re probably in charge of everything.
 The biggest thing we need to plan is: what to wear?
 These are portraits we plan to hang on our walls and admire for many years, so we want to make sure we do it right.
 Though I personally would greatly benefit from the use of a personal clothing consultant myself on a regular basis, I do know how colors, textures, and combinations translate to a good photograph and have a few tips for wardrobe selection.

 Clothing can make or break your pictures.
 They really can.
 You can be in the most gorgeous place in the world with the most amazing photographer, but if your clothes don’t look right in the setting, something will look off and you won’t be happy.
 I want you to be happy with your photos take some time to plan your clothing!
 I understand here in Fairbanks it can be difficult with our limited local clothing store options, but there are a few local options and many online where you can buy your clothes.
-I’ll be posting a separate blog about that so check back next week!
+Click here for some helpful ideas!

 First, ask yourself some questions